Panda88CO/udi-TeslaPowerWall/README.md

 ## Installation
 To run node server user must first select data source - from Local Power Wall and/or Tesla Cloud.
 Local is not working on polyglot cloud.
+### Polisy/Polyglot (local)

-Configuration requires 2 steps first time:
+Configuration requires 4 steps first time:
 #### 1) First user needs to sepcifiy source of data (LOCAL/CLOUD/BOTH)
 #### 2) Restart node
 #### 3) Next user will speficy the needed user IDs and passwords for the selected option  (and local Tesla power wall IP address if chosen).
 #### 4) Resrtart

+### Polyglot Cloud
+Configuration requires user to enter CLOUD_USER_EMAIL and CLOUD_USER_PASSWORD keywords under confuguration, and the restart

 ## Notes
 Using cloud access user can set all parameters mobile app currently supports (except car charging limit).